Frequently asked questions

-If a tenant fails to pay within the 7 day period, on the 8th day PBS is able to go on to the next stage, taking control of goods and giving the landlord the upper hand.
+If a tenant fails to pay within the 7 day period, on the 8th day PBS is able to proceed to the next stage of enforcement.

-PBS will send an enforcement agent to take control of the tenant’s goods and if necessary remove them to be sold to cover the arrears.
-The procedure is very similar to the old procedure under the laws of distress.
+PBS will send an enforcement agent to collect payment in full, take control of the tenant’s goods or if necessary, move directly to the third stage of enforcement.

-The costs set out by CRAR for this second stage of enforcement are as follows:
+The costs set out by the Taking Control of Goods Regulations for this second stage of enforcement are as follows:

-3. Disposal stage – removing and selling goods
+3. Sales (Disposal) stage – removing and selling goods

 The costs to the tenant for this stage of enforcement are as follow:

 - Disposal stage fee of £110 plus 7.5% of the sum outstanding minus the first £1,500.

 - The VAT on these fees will be invoiced to the landlord (if applicabale) as with stages 1 and 2.

 - The auctioneer’s commission and out of pocket expenses